-I am, of course, talking about dollar bills, singles, ones, or as my dad calls it “smooch money.”
-You know, tip money for the bellman, taxi (or Uber/Lyft) driver, housekeeping or any other place you wish you had a few bucks with you to leave as thanks for good service.
+I am, of course, talking about cash.
+Whether you call them dollar bills, singles, ones, or as my dad says, “smooch money.”
+You know, tip money for the bellman, taxi (or Uber/Lyft) driver, housekeeping, or any other place you wish you had a few bucks with you to leave as thanks for excellent service.

 I don’t usually carry cash with me because I don’t get points when paying with cash.
 However, there are some instances where cash is necessary.
 I can’t leave my credit card on the pillow of my room and tell housekeeping to charge me $3-5 for their time.
 I can’t add $10 to my room charge to give the bellman for bringing two bags and two cases of wine to the room in Portland after visiting Willamette Valley.

 Have you ever had to ask a bellman to break a twenty?
 I have.
-It’s really awkward.
-How much change should you ask for back?
+It’s kinda awkward.
+I know they don’t mind since it means they’re getting a tip.
+But how much change should you ask for back?
 If you have a bunch of luggage, they might just think that you’re a good tipper.
-Not a good situation.
+Possibly an uncomfortable situation.

-I’ve occasionally made an early morning trip to the front desk asking the staff to break a $20 so I have money to leave for housekeeping.
-I’ve also found that hotels do not even have a great deal of cash on hand to make change.
+I’ve occasionally made an early morning trip to the front desk asking the staff to break a $20, so I have money to leave for housekeeping.
+I’ve also found that hotels do not even have a great deal of cash on hand.
 A trip to the 7-11 to get a Coke Zero just to get change is not a good start to any day.
-I have occasionally left a dollar or two in loose change when leaving the room (and a note to let housekeeping know it is for them) because it’s all I have at the time.
+I have occasionally left a dollar or two in loose change in the room (and a note to let housekeeping know it is for them) because it’s all I have.